 I joined the climbing world last year.
 Before, I always saw climbing and mountaineering as two completely separate passions.
 And personally, the mountain was what called me.
-My feet on the ground, walking through the mountains in admiration of the jagged peaks around me and the clouds sitting on top of them.
+My feet were on the ground, walking through the mountains in admiration of the jagged peaks around me and the clouds sitting on top of them.

 I started with trekking, then a bit higher, then a lot higher (and well, now I’m preparing for my first 8000 meter mountain!)… anyways I eventually got the itch for mountains a bit more technical.
 And with that, I found myself looking at pictures and reading articles about mountains that I wanted to climb, but that included, for example, 50 feet of climbing in order to reach the summit.
 Oooof, all of a sudden, climbing and mountaineering weren’t so separate.

 And that’s how I arrived into this beautiful world of rock climbing.
 And now that I’ve uploaded pictures climbing in beautiful places, many people have asked me how to start climbing.
 Awesome, I love it!

 In this article, I sought out the expertise of my friend Ignacio, a runner and mountaineer, an Outdoor Facilitator with Nols, and a total expert in outdoor life, on important topics like Leave No Trace.
 I met Ignacio when I participated in one of his presentations on “Leave No Trace” practices.

 Safety first, find a facilitator and a group!